CVC97/Physics-Education-Animations/index.md

 ### Physics of a Cat

-> As described in the paper https://arxiv.org/pdf/2409.05400 from Anxo Biasi, the behaviour of a cat in the presence of a human can be described physically by a
+> As described in the [paper](https://arxiv.org/pdf/2409.05400) from Anxo Biasi, the behaviour of a cat in the presence of a human can be described physically by a
 > **langevin equation**.
-Adjust the cat right to your needs and track its behaviour in real-time!
+Perform its numerical integration and adjust the cat right to your needs while tracking its behaviour in real-time!
 >
 > [https://cvc97.github.io/Cat-Behaviour/](https://cvc97.github.io/Cat-Behaviour/)